 - high employment levels in the UK compared to Southern and Eastern Europe.

 The Government has had a target to reduce net migration since 2010 which has resulted in tighter controls on the ability of non-EU nationals to work, study and join families in the UK.
 Immigration was a big issue in the 2016 EU referendum campaign and there is a likelihood that the Government will adapt the controls in place for non-EU nationals to cover those from EU27.
 This will be politically and technically difficult because of the centuries old common travel area with the Republic of Ireland, the presence of three million EU27 nationals in the UK already, the presence of UK nationals in the rest of Europe and the dependence of some parts of the economy on an EU workforce.
 There are some sectors with as many as 20% of their workforce from Europe.
-The Home office is due to publish proposals later in 2017.
+The Home office is due to publish proposals in its Immigration White Paper in autumn 2018 following some expert reviews by the Migration Advisory Committee (MAC).
 Change is likely to take time.

 There are significant teacher shortages in colleges in construction, engineering, maths and other areas.
 Staff turnover levels are increasing, partly because of relative pay levels and workload pressures.
 There are also shortages in schools.
 There's a risk that a new migration regime for EU workers might make this worse because: